What are the types of necklines? What neckline is most flattering? How should you choose the right neckline?

 Recently, the bateau neckline has gained some notoriety because Meghan Markle often favors it.
 If you scroll through some of Meghan Markle’s famous outfits you will notice she wears the bateau often.
 Chances are she favors it because it’s a fairly conservative neckline that still gives a feminine aesthetic.

-Bateau necklines are flattering on most, especially for women with narrow shoulders or sloped shoulders, however I generally recommend those with a larger bust to steer clear as it isn’t the most flattering due to wear the neckline rests on the body.
+Bateau necklines are flattering on most, especially for women with narrow shoulders or sloped shoulders, however, I generally recommend those with a larger bust to steer clear as it isn’t the most flattering due to wearing the neckline rests on the body.

 The Grecian neckline was, quite literally, named because of the Greek style influence.
 If you look back at Ancient Greek fashion you will notice this neckline worn quite often.
 Think togas!
 I notice that sometimes this neckline is confused for, and referred to as, the halter strap neckline.
 However, they’re two different necklines.